On this page

 Its goals are to:

-- Improve the fairness and efficiency of regulatory processes for assessing international credentials
+- Improve the fairness and efficiency of regulatory processes for assessing credentials for international and labour mobility applicants

 - Improve newcomers’ access to information about regulated occupations so they can make informed immigration, licensure and employment choices